Context: Why “GeoAI” fails without standards

 What ran together interoperably (high level)

-- Multiple server implementations (different technology stacks and operated by different providers)
+- Multiple server implementations (different stacks/providers)

 Why is this important?